 Unfortunately, we have an extremely long hurricane season each year in South Florida.
 Natural disasters can severely affect the placement and integrity of trees throughout your front and backyard.
 From palm fronds to mango trees, trees are a great adornment to any property but can also be destructive if not cared for.

-Marshall’s Tree Service and Landscaping provide a variety of services including tree removal.
+Marshall’s Tree Service and Landscaping provide a variety of services including tree removal in South Florida.
 Additionally, trees that are dead or dying, obstructing the property, crowding other trees, or blocking any construction are a reason for removal.
 We utilize our years of experience and outstanding customer service to offer the best tree services in South Florida.

 One of the many services we provide at Marshall’s Landscaping is tree abstraction.
 This service is crucial even in non-hazardous situations.
 With Mango trees, when they begin to tower over your homes, you’re bound to encounter what sounds like a mini earthquake on top of your house.